| Quality medical information on Testosterone

 colleagues,28 testosterone administration also increased skeletal muscle protein synthesis and strength in elderly

+men.
 Improvements in bone density have also been

 shown with testosterone replacement therapy.
 Increases in spinal bone density have been realized in hypogonadal men,31